bitfocus/companion-module-lost-cause-photographic-controlroom/companion/HELP.md

 Interact with GPI Controllers locally via [ControlRoom](https://lostcause.photo/projects/controlroom/).

-- Note: ControlRoom must be running on the same computer as Companion.
+Please note the module is macOS only and Companion must be running on the came computer as ControlRoom.

 ### Actions